 The page URL

 If you are creating pages in WordPress, the page URL will be automatically created based on the title of the page.
-So for example this page is entitled ‘SEO in a Nutshell” the URL is http://traceyrickard.co.uk/seo-in-a-nutshell/ If you are not using WordPress, make sure the URL contains the keywords.
+So for example this page is entitled ‘SEO in a Nutshell” the URL is https://traceyrickard.co.uk/seo-in-a-nutshell/ (it this does not happen, check your permalinks under settings.
+If you are not using WordPress, make sure the URL contains the keywords.

 That’s it for page (or post) optimisation, simple!